 Clean it up

 Your hospitality resume doesn’t need a fancy design.
 Just make sure it’s tidy and mistake-free.
-When you’re finished writing your resume, have a thorough proofread to fix any spelling or grammatical errors.
+When you’re finished writing your resume, have thorough proofreading to fix any spelling or grammatical errors.
 Then save it as a PDF for online applications and save an editable version to customize for different jobs.